hamidrezaxe/Mushrooms-Classification/README.md

 # 🍄 Mushroom Classification
-This project uses the famous Mushroom Classification dataset to predict whether a mushroom is edible or poisonous based on its physical traits.
-Features are fully categorical, and a Random Forest model is used for accurate classification.
+This project applies multiple machine learning algorithms to classify mushrooms as edible or poisonous based on their features.
+The dataset contains categorical variables, which are preprocessed using one-hot encoding.

 # 📁 Dataset
 - Mushrooms Classification Dataset by [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/73/mushroom)